a-sf-mirror/freedroid/doc/manual/wikiheader.md

 -----------------------------------

 _value_ is a unique identifier of the game element involved.
 This text will be used by wiki parsing to look up actual presentation text or links to element's information on other wiki pages.
-All instances of _key_ will be replaced with an assoicated URL link or anchor to what value identifies.
+All instances of _key_ will be replaced with an associated URL link or anchor to what value identifies.
 \n
 \n
 If the value text appears in angle brackets ( `<text>` ) on the wiki page it indicates that the identifier _value_ represents could not be located in the source.
-Likely causes are that _value_ is mispelled or the identifier has been removed from source.
+Likely causes are that _value_ is misspelled or the identifier has been removed from source.
 \n
 \n
 Purpose {#wiki_purpose}